 First of all, let us provide the key definitions that are used when calculating and discussing the concept of utilization:

-Total available hours simply means standard number of working hours available during a time period before vacations, holidays, or personal time off.
+Total available hours simply means a standard number of working hours available during a time period before vacations, holidays, or personal time off.

-There are lot of debate about what baseline number should be used when calculating utilization.
+There is a lot of debate about what the baseline number should be used when calculating utilization.
 The most general number used in the industry for total available hours available in a year is 2080.
-It is calculated by taking the 52 weeks of the year and multiplying them by a standard 40 hour work week.
+It is calculated by taking the 52 weeks of the year and multiplying them by a standard 40-hour workweek.

 Have a look at the general utilization formula below:

 Utilization = Time spent working / Total amount of time available to work

-When calculating this utilization, most service companies take very simplistic view and just measure billable utilization.
-Yet many top-performing services companies take account of other factors, such as non-billable work and may employ multiple utilization measures.
+When calculating this utilization, most service companies take a very simplistic view and just measure billable utilization.
+Yet many top-performing services companies take account of other factors, such as non-billable work, and may employ multiple utilization measures.

 So, there are mainly three main ways to calculate utilization:

 Defined as the percent of time spent working on billable tasks.
-The time spent on internal projects or business development is not included, because this time is not billed from the client.
+The time spent on internal projects or business development is not included, because this time is not billed by the client.
 This would be of interest to managers following only the billable employee resources.

 Take a look at the formula:

-Billable utilization = Billable hours / Total hours x 100%
+Billable utilization = Total billable hours / Total hours available x 100%

 Let’s dig in a bit more.

-Billable hours / Number of hours recorded in particular time period
+Billable hours / Number of hours recorded in a particular time period

 Billable hours / Fixed numbers of hours per week.